La Salle Academy (Philippines): 21st Century

 The Universal Kindergarten program of the Department of Education was adopted by the school in S.Y.
 2013–2014.

-With La Salle Academy's vision to be the center of excellence in providing quality education to the youth, it required the teachers to continue attending seminar-workshops on UbD to fully implement it in the classroom.
+With La Salle Academy's vision to be the center of excellence in providing quality education to the youth, it required the teachers to continue attending seminar workshops on UbD to fully implement it in the classroom.
 Moreover, its implementation has already reached the grade 10 level.
 This thrust has been supported also by the new school president, Br.
 Felipe C. Belleza Jr. FSC.
-He has strengthened and suggested pedagogies that highlighted students’ welfare.
-Having managed La Salle Green Hills for 10 years, he has planned improvements in the school such as infrastructures in preparation for the implementation of K to 12 curriculum.
+He has strengthened and suggested pedagogies that highlight students' welfare.
+Having managed La Salle Green Hills for 10 years, he has planned improvements in the school such as infrastructures in preparation for the implementation of the K to 12 curriculum.

 The Grade School Department had its Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) Resurvey Visit on January 19–20, 2015.
 In May 2015, PAASCU granted the Grade School Department a five-year re-accreditation status from SY 2015 – 2020.

 In SY 2014 – 2015, the school started offering the Pre-Universal Kindergarten class.
 Also in the same school year, the last batch of Fourth Year students graduated from the Revised Basic Curriculum.
 The school has also continued its preparation for the Senior High School Program.

 In SY 2015 – 2016, LSA received its Provisional Permit from the Department of Education allowing the school to start the Senior High School level with the following tracks: Academic Tracks – Accounting, Business and Management Strand (ABM), Humanities and Social Sciences Strand (HUMSS), Science, Technology, Engineering and Mathematics Strand (STEM) and Technical-Vocational Track with specialization in Electrical Installation and Maintenance and Computer Systems Servicing.
 To prepare for its implementation, the school conducted a series of meetings with parents, students and partner industries.
-Teachers were also sent to trainings for syllabus writing.

-In SY 2015 – 2016, LSA received its Provisional Permit from the Department of Education allowing the school to start the Senior High School level with the following tracks: Academic Tracks – Accounting, Business and Management Strand (ABM), Humanities and Social Sciences Strand (HUMSS), Science, Technology, Engineering and Mathematics Strand (STEM) and Technical-Vocational Track with specialization in Electrical Installation and Maintenance and Computer Systems Servicing.
-To prepare for its implementation, the school conducted a series of meetings with parents, students and partner industries.
 Teachers were also sent to training for syllabus writing.

+In SY 2017-2018, the school produced its first batch of Senior High School graduates.
+Moreover, the school started preparing for its Diamond Jubilee celebration in SY 2018-2019.
+On May 31, 2018, PAASCU granted a 5-year re-accreditation status to the junior high school department effective 2018-2023.
+PAASCU has granted the Grade School Department Level III status effective 2018 until 2020.
+Aside from this, improvements in the school infrastructure were implemented.
+These include the construction of new offices in the St. La Salle building, a covered walkway leading to the new property, and a satellite canteen.
+The construction of the new school chapel was underway by this time.

+In School Year 2018-2019, La Salle Academy marked its 60th year in Iligan City and Northern Mindanao, adopting the theme "Refining the Diamond Within through Lasallian Excellence."
+The celebration included a kick-off event in June 2018 and SikSixty, a production prepared by the employees in March 2019.
+The school has continuously carved a niche in the education sector of the city and neighboring provinces.